madnanrizqu/model-agnostic-empirical-evaluation-of-test-driven-prompt-engineering/README.md

 - Follow this README to set up and run existing experiments
 - See [EXPERIMENT_GUIDE.md](EXPERIMENT_GUIDE.md) to create new model benchmark experiments
+- See [docs/README.md](docs/README.md) to add your model results to the public leaderboard

 ## Prerequisites